Teaching Jobs in International Schools

 Finding a Job Overseas

 to hire students who have completed coursework but do not have elementary school teaching experience.
-Recruiters at Search Associates have also been helpful in working with FAST TRAIN students to find jobs overseas.
+Recruiters at Search Associates have also been helpful in working with students to find jobs overseas.

 Flexibility is key to finding a teaching job overseas.
 Individuals who are open to teaching in a variety of countries are the ones most likely to find paid jobs.
 In the past, because they have completed the required

-education coursework through the program, FAST TRAIN students have been successful at finding jobs even without prior teaching experience.
+education coursework through the program, students have been successful at finding jobs even without prior teaching experience.

 Obtaining a Teaching License

-After completing either their student teaching or their paid teaching overseas, FAST TRAIN students file for licensure and receive a Virginia teaching license.
+After completing either their student teaching or their paid teaching overseas, students file for licensure and receive a Virginia teaching license.
 The license is recognized, through reciprocity agreements,

 by more than 30 states in the U.S. As a result, students have the option of teaching overseas for a while and then returning to the U.S. to teach.
 Students in the program vary from those who intend to permanently teach overseas, those